The Professional Writing Crisis Nobody Talks About

 The issue isn't that readers can't figure out what you meant—it's that they have to pause and parse the sentence.
 That pause breaks the flow of your message and reduces its impact.

-AI keyboards detect double negatives by analyzing sentence structure.
-When you type "We don't have no concerns," the AI flags it and suggests "We don't have any concerns" or "We have no concerns."
+AI keyboards in 2026 detect double negatives through deep syntactic parsing combined with sentiment analysis.
+When you type "We don't have no concerns," the AI flags it instantly and provides multiple alternatives ranked by clarity: "We have no concerns" (most direct), "We don't have any concerns" (softer tone), or "We're completely confident" (positive reframing).

 Frequently Asked Questions